 In this section, we establish a technical result.
-Namely, we show that the pullback of the canonical one form $\theta_{can}$ on $T^*\Bun_G$ along $\sP\to T^*\Bun_G$ induced by a Kostant section $\kappa$ is is multiplicative in the sense of \S \ref{appen:var} and therefore is independent of the choice of $\kappa$.
+Namely, we show that the pullback of the canonical 1-form $\theta_{can}$ on $T^*\Bun_G$ along $\sP\to T^*\Bun_G$ induced by a Kostant section $\kappa$ is multiplicative in the sense of \S \ref{appen:var}.